Skip to Main Content

 • 7

 Drizzle a generous amount of honey over each rack.
 Wrap the ribs tightly in the foil.
-Return the ribs to the grill, close the lid, and cook for 1 hour.
+Return the ribs to the grill, close the lid, and cook for 1 hour for fall off the bone ribs.

 • 8